ptidejteam/Ptidej-v5.2/README.md

 Since October 10th, 2014, the source code of the Ptidej Tool Suite is open and released under the GNU Public License v2.

+Since December 10th, 2004, the runnable versions of the Ptidej Tool Suite are available at http://www.ptidej.net/downloads/tools/ptidejtoolsuite.

 ### What is this repository for? ###

 * Ptidej